ashtarcommunications/verbatim/gdocs/README.md

 =To test=

-`clasp push` from the /docs folder to upload to apps script editor Then Run - Test as Add-On from the editor
+`npx clasp push` from the /gdocs folder to upload to apps script editor Then Deploy from the editor

+Important: You can't be logged in to multiple google accounts in the same browser, or the add-on will have permissions errors.